peterdsharpe/AeroSandbox/CONTRIBUTING.md

     	(y_start - y_end) ** 2
     ) ** 0.5
     ```

+    ```python
+    ### This is discouraged
+    np.linspace(temperature_start, temperature_end, n_temperature_points)

+    ### Instead, do this:
+    np.linspace(
+        temperature_start,
+        temperature_end,
+        n_temperature_points
+    )
+    ```

 10. Write unit tests for all new functionality using `pytest`.
 Make sure the tests pass before submitting a pull request.

+11. Write concise but descriptive commit messages - think "Google search" type language.
+Examples:

+    * "Add method is_red to class House in house.py" (preferred)
+    * "Add is_red to House" (acceptable)
+    * "Add methods to house.py" (acceptable)
+    * "Change default parameter x in geometry/polygon.py"

+    One exception to the rule: if you're just adding/changing comments or documentation with no code changes, you can just write "docs" as your commit message and be done.

 ## Code of Conduct